 tel.
 (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

-The next General Municipal Election will be held on Tuesday, November 8, 2022, and will be consolidated with the Los Angeles County General Election.
-Registered voters in the City of San Fernando will have the opportunity to elect three Councilmembers for a term of four years each.
+The next Special Municipal Election will be held on Tuesday, March 5, 2024, and will be consolidated with the Los Angeles County General Election.
+Registered voters in the City of San Fernando will have the opportunity to elect one Councilmember to fill a partial term for the balance of an unexpired four year term, and would expire in November 2024.

-NOTICE OF NOMINEES FOR PUBLIC OFFICE FOR THE NOVEMBER 8, 2022 GENERAL MUNICIPAL ELECTION
+NOTICE OF NOMINEES FOR PUBLIC OFFICE FOR THE MARCH 5, 2024 SPECIAL MUNICIPAL ELECTION

 Candidate Nominees for City Councilmembers:

-These individuals have been nominated for the offices designated to be filled at the General Municipal Election to be held in the City of San Fernando on Tuesday, November 8, 2022 to elect three City Councilmembers, each to serve for a term of four years.
+These individuals have been nominated for the offices designated to be filled at the Special Municipal Election to be held in the City of San Fernando on Tuesday, March 5, 2024 to elect one City Councilmember to serve the balance of an unscheduled vacancy, which expires in November 2024.

 CAMPAIGN DISCLOSURE STATEMENTS